unlock-protocol/unlock/unlock-protocol-com/blog/ethglobalny-2023.md

 ![the booth ](https://images.mirror-media.xyz/publication-images/3RVsNPK8b787RwjfGfM4A.jpeg)

 _Editor's note: This is a crosspost from [Lana's original post on Mirror](https://mirror.xyz/lanadingwall.eth/AjyFa55txACpTwH6B5vzqJbI_2Kk0HlfVZ_mDbtCHV4).
-After reading, we highly recommend you collect it there!_
+After reading, we highly recommend you mint & collect it there!_

 ## ETHGlobal New York was a 3-day, 36-hour hackathon that was jam-packed with fun builders energy